LawrieDrew/Just-Read-It/README.md

 In our first version, users are able to register and login to their own unique profile.
 Upon first registering, the user has access to one introductory story, which involves a reading fill-in-the-blank game.
 Once this game is completed, the second story will become unlocked for play, and upon completing the second story, a third and final story will be unlocked.
 This feature encourages the child to become motivated by the game's progress and thus practice reading more and more.

+With amusing illustrations, frolicking animations, and lively sounds, Just Read It creates an energizing and pleasurable experience for any child learning to read on their own.

 ---

 ## Table of contents